 Oil spills are a hazard to marine life and their habitat.
-Between 2010 and 2025, in support of planning and responding to oil spills, Clallam MRC has offered two types of training annually to provide community members with the skills needed to respond to an oil spill.
+Between 2010 and 2025, Clallam MRC has offered two types of training annually to provide community members with the skills needed to respond in the event of an oil spill.
+This includes Hazardous Waste Operations and Emergency Response (HAZWOPER) training and oiled wildlife response training.

 The Hazardous Waste Operations and Emergency Response (HAZWOPER) training provides basic training in who is involved in oil spill response, precautions required for those responding to a spill, and the current state of spill response preparedness.